Craving fresh air away from city life? Savour a weekend escape to tropical Cairns and the hinterland food bowl that is the Atherton Tablelands.

 Allow yourself to slowly unwind as the boat gently sways with the ocean and watch the golden sun dip behind the grand mountains.

-Dine at Salt House
+Cocktails at Salt House

 Atherton Tablelands food bowl

 Pick up a hire car and head up the Palmerston Highway, a gentle road winding through the rainforest and farmlands to the Atherton Tablelands.
 Make a pitstop at Nucifora Tea picking up a bag of tea from their honesty box and snapping a few photos of the perfectly groomed tea fields.